benmerckx/monsoon/README.md

 );
 ```

-Multiple routes can be passed at once go by using map notation:
+Multiple routes can be passed at once by using map notation:

 ```haxe
 app.get([